lnairGT/Robogyver-Tool-Macgyvering/README.md

 **6) Auxiliary-code**

 The code in this folder include additional models that were developed during the course of this research.
 This includes dual neural networks that were built for shape and material matching.

-**PAPERS**

-If you use our work, please consider citing the following papers:

-- Nair, Lakshmi, et al. "Autonomous Tool Construction Using Part Shape and Attachment Prediction."
-Robotics: Science and Systems.
-2019.
-- Nair, Lakshmi, Jonathan Balloch, and Sonia Chernova.
-"Tool macgyvering: Tool construction using geometric reasoning."
-2019 International Conference on Robotics and Automation (ICRA).
-IEEE, 2019.

-Thanks!